inkline/inkline.io/src/pages/docs/core/typography.md

 When more control is needed, you should check out the textual utility classes.
 Each font size, style and weight also has a corresponding helper class to style other elements the same.

-### Configuration @TODO
-When configuring the CSS Variables, change the `var(--font-family--primary--`, `$font-size`, and `$line-height-base` variables as our typographic base applied to the `<body>`.
-Set the global link color via `$link-color` and apply link underlines only on `:hover`.
-The defaults for these global variables are defined in `config/_typography.scss`.

-To learn more about style configuration, please make sure you followed the Customization part of your <router-link to="/docs/introduction/getting-started">installation</router-link>.

 ### Headings
 All HTML headings, `<h1>` through `<h6>`, have their size calculated based on the specified `$font-size-base`.